 Therefore if Jasper had committed the rape on a separate occasion from the robbery, then Jasper could face prosecution under the federal “three strikes” law.

-Brandon from Henderson gets convicted of the Nevada crime of kidnapping.
+Example: Brandon from Henderson gets convicted of kidnapping.
 After he gets out of prison, he then gets arrested and booked at the Henderson Detention Center for the federal crime of carjacking.
 While out on bail awaiting trial, Brandon then gets arrested on federal extortion charges.
 Brandon ultimately gets convicted of both carjacking and extortion.
 But the federal “three strikes” rule does not apply in Nevada Federal Court because he committed the extortion before he was convicted of carjacking.

 Consequently, if Brandon had gotten convicted of carjacking prior to committing extortion, he would then face charges under the federal “three strikes” law.